 Pull the door away from the frame.
 Ask for help if necessary.
 Place it down slowly and safely on a flat surface.

-- Prepare the area for painting.
+- Prepare the area.

 - Prime the door.